microsoft/PowerPlatformConnectors/certified-connectors/Zoho Mail/readme.md

 A verified Zoho Mail account.
 Click [here](https://zoho.com/zohomail) to create your first account.

 ## How to get credentials

-Zoho Mail API uses OAuth2 to authenticate and hence no secondary authentication is required once the account has been setup.
+Zoho Mail API uses OAuth2.0 to authenticate and hence no secondary authentication is required once the account has been set up.

 ## Supported Operations